Measuring sampling plan utility in post-marketing surveillance of medical products: Sampling plans in supply chains

 A good plan samples from test nodes with a high likelihood of yielding data that reduce estimate loss.
-Plan utility informs evaluation of PMS budgets: analysis of the change in utility with respect to data set size may indicate budgets that do not provide high marginal value after a certain size.
+Plan utility provides a single metric for plan comparison and can inform evaluation of PMS budgets: analysis of the change in utility with respect to data set size may indicate budgets that do not provide high marginal value after a certain size.